HINDRANCES TO TRUE SPIRITUAL GROWTH (Part 2)

 Church leaders certainly wield a great influence over the people of God.
 If the pastor’s ultimate purpose and pursuit is the spiritual growth and transformation of the believers under his authority into Christ-likeness, the believers under his influence also will undoubtedly desire and pursue spiritual growth above anything else.

-It is however sad but true that many of our church leaders today are primarily concerned about the numerical and financial growth, not about the spiritual growth of the believers under them.
+It is however sad but true that many of our church leaders today are primarily concerned about the numerical and financial growth, but not about the spiritual growth of the believers under them.

 It is so unfortunate that many ministers of God today, who would gladly pray and fast for a great influx or increase of people and finances into their church, hardly care about seeing the people saved, changed or transformed progressively into Christ’s image or likeness as long as the people still keep coming and gathering to them.